Unique accommodation: Best 50 places to stay around the world

 Taskonaklar is a boutique cave hotel that combines history and luxury.
 It’s a really unique hotel in Turkey.

-The architect kept the integrity of the ancient cave ruins in designing the gorgeous suites that you can sleep in today.
+The architect preserved the integrity of the ancient cave ruins while designing the gorgeous suites you can sleep in today.

 Rounded stone walls and dim lighting create the ambience of a cave, while plush bedding and beautiful antique furniture will ensure you have a comfortable stay.